kermitt2/entity-fishing/doc/evaluation.rst

 - `aquaint`: this dataset has been created by Milne and Witten [3], with 50 documents and 727 mentions from a news corpus from the Xinhua News Service, the New York
 Times, and the Associated Press.

-- 'iitb': manually created dataset by [4] with 103 documents.
+- 'iitb': manually created dataset by [4] with 50 documents collected from online news sources.

 - `msnbc`: this dataset is based on 20 news articles from 10 different topics (two articles per topic) and contains a total of 656 mentions, see [5].